Don’t see the answer to your question or need more support? We’re here to help!

 You’d be surprised how often this is asked!
-To turn on the Finch press and hold the black power button on the bottom of your Finch until one or more of the LEDs in the tail turn on.
+To turn the Finch on, press and hold the black power button underneath your Finch until one or more of the LEDs in the tail turn on.
 This should take about 2 seconds.
-Ten characters should now be flashing on the micro:bit!
+Eleven characters should now be flashing on the micro:bit!

 The Finch will also turn itself off to save battery power if it is inactive for 10 minutes without connecting to Bluetooth, or for 20 minutes while connected to Bluetooth.

 First, you want to ensure the Finch is actually charged!
-To charge the Finch, plug the USB-C cable (micro USB cable on older Finch models) into the charging slot beneath the Finch’s tail.
-Plugging the micro USB into the micro:bit will NOT charge the Finch.
+To charge the Finch, plug the USB-C cable (micro-USB cable on older Finch models) into the charging slot beneath the Finch’s tail.
+Plugging the micro-USB cable into the micro:bit will NOT charge the Finch.
 You can tell the battery charge level by the LEDs on the tail when you turn the Finch on or off!

 If your Finch is charged, it is possible your battery is not seated properly in the holder and will need to be corrected.
-You can follow the steps in this article to see how you can open the battery door and push the battery into the holder with enough force to depress the springs in the Finch.
+You can visit the Finch Power category in our Support App for step-by-step instructions to correct this.

 The Finch Robot 2 is designed to work with many sizes and types of writing tools.
 You should adjust the writing tool so that both of your Finch’s wheels touch the ground and the writing tool drags lightly on your drawing surface.
-We highly recommend these markers.
+We highly recommend the Crayola Paint Brush Pens.

 You can use markers with the Finch in SO many different ways!
 From drawing shapes, to graphing linear equations, the possibilities are endless and you can even purchase drawing and math mats for this purpose!
 Check out this video of the Finch drawing a fractal!

-There are several other reasons why your motors may not be working including components being plugged in incorrectly and using incorrect coding blocks (keep reading for those answers!)
-Please email support@birdbraintechnologies.com if you are struggling to get your motors to work!
+There could be other reasons why your servos are not working, including components being plugged in incorrectly and using incorrect coding blocks (keep reading for those answers!)
+As always, you can email support@birdbraintechnologies.com for help or check out the Servos category in our Support App!

 The two most common reasons your components may not be working properly are: the components are plugged in incorrectly and the code is not built correctly.

 First, check to make sure your components are plugged into the Bit Controller correctly!
-Tip: the black wire always plugs into the minus symbol!
-If your components still won’t work, keep reading to see the most common programming mistakes!
+Tip: the black wire always plugs into the negative symbol!
+If your components still don’t work, keep reading to see the most common programming mistakes!

 Why yes you can!
 If you’re using the battery pack, we recommend buying high-capacity rechargeable AA batteries with a capacity of at least 2000 mAHr.

-BUT before you think about buying those, due to POPULAR REQUEST we now sell rechargeable power banks with a 6 hour battery life!
+BUT before you think about buying those – due to POPULAR REQUEST – we now sell rechargeable power banks with a six-hour battery life!
 Grab one for your kit HERE!

 So many ways!
 You can put tape, hot glue, rubber bands, brass brads, the list goes on.
 Check out this page for build hacks!

-One question we do get asked often is if you can put hot glue on the motors.
-The answer is YES, but we recommend sticking to the sides and the bottom of the motors so you don’t compromise the functionality.
+One question we do get asked often is if you can put hot glue on the servos.
+The answer is YES, but we recommend sticking to the sides and the bottom of the servos so you don’t compromise the functionality.
 And YES, you can put hot glue on the servo horns!

 Yes!
 Both the Hummingbird and the Finch can be programmed to work “offline” or without being connected to a device using MakeCode!
 Once your fabulous program is complete, you can use the USB cable to download your hex file to your micro:bit, transferring the code to the robot and allowing it to run without being connected to a device.